 If the administrator wants to make a payout based on a request, they need to use the Accept button.
 Once a payout request is accepted, it stops being a pending transaction and becomes a regular transaction (without the Accept/Decline buttons).
 The balance totals for both the administrator and vendor accounts are adjusted accordingly:

 If the administrator chooses to decline a payout request, they need to use the Decline button.
 Once this button is clicked, the request stops being a pending transaction and is marked as “Declined”; for example:

-If necessary, the administrator can do a partial payout.
-This can be done by creating a compensatory transaction.
+If necessary, the administrator can do a partial payout by creating a compensatory transaction.
 For example, if a vendor has requested a payout of $100, and the store owner wants to pay out $90 now and $10 at a later time, the administrator can accept the vendor’s payout request for $100 and then create an additional transaction specifying $10 in the Income field.
-This way only $90 will be transferred to the vendor’s balance, whereas the store owner will remain liable to pay $10 to the vendor at a later time.
+This way, only $90 will be transferred to the vendor’s balance, whereas the store owner will remain liable to pay $10 to the vendor later.
 The comments to explain what amount is going where can be added via the Description field of the respective transactions.